 Fund capital is highly accounted for via our partnership with Cobalt Fund Services, which is an accounting firm that handles bookkeeping and reporting.
-Another accounting firm, Whitley Penn, conducts an annual audit and provides a report of its findings to our investors.
+Another accounting firm, Whitley Penn, conducts an annual audit, which is provided to our investors.

 In addition, we provide regular emails and reports that show the properties and notes that the fund is lending against.

-Finally, all fund investors are welcome to stop by our offices anytime during normal business hours to view the checking accounts, loan paperwork, QuickBooks reports and more.
+Finally, all fund investors are welcome to stop by our offices during normal business hours to view the checking accounts, loan paperwork, accounting reports and more.

 Investor capital goes into the fund.
 The fund is an entity known as Hawthorne Income Fund.
 It could not go out of business or file for bankruptcy because it is not operating as a business in the traditional sense.
 Instead, it is an entity that owns assets and has no debt.